adstriegel/cse34468-su24/hw/lab-03/lab3.md

 With your group members, plan out writing in comments what an appropriate set of states might be.
 Give each state a name (string) and consider what the setting of the lights should be at each point.
 Consider the following constraints:

 * The main stoplight for the traffic should follow the pattern of red, red-yellow, green, yellow.
-* There will only be one direction with tram traffic (the east-west) direction.
 * The main stoplights for the different directions should never be green at the same time.
 * The crosswalk lights should follow the flow of traffic, e.g. pedestrians should not be crossing when traffic is allowed.
 * For the north-south crosswalk, pedestrian traffic will have three walk / do not walk sets of lights, one for traversing the sidewalk to the middle, one for traversing the middle over the tram tracks, and one for going from the tram median to the other sidewalk.